Who is Chris Taylor? Meet Love Island's 'full package' who can move his eyebrows

 He annoyed Anton by choosing his partner Belle to go on a date, alongside Maura.

-But so far, Chris hasn’t managed to establish a romantic connection with either of them – could he end up coupling up with Amber?
-Or could Chris’s time in the villa be short-lived?
+But Chris hasn’t managed to establish a romantic connection with either of them — luckily, however, Maura opted to save him during the recoupling, giving him the chance to find love in the future…

 Love Island continues weeknights and Sundays at 9pm on ITV2